MarcelvanderPoel/ud120-projects/final_project/README.md

 that POI are not easily missed.
 After that I found a precision on non-poi more important, than the precision on poi; I rather select to many POI than missing one.

-KNN and GNB with and without PCA score almost the same highest score on recall POI, KNN being slightly better.
+KMeans and GNB with and without PCA score almost the same highest score on recall POI, KMeans being slightly better.
 But GNB has a much better score on precision non-POI.
-For this reason I decided to tune GNB.
-And to tune it with PCA, which scores better then without PCA.
+Therefore, I prefered GNB.
+But since there is nothing to tune with GNB, I took KMeans without PCA to tune.

 ## Tuning an algorithm

-Use GridSearchCV, look at clf.best_estimator_ and clf.best_params_
+I used GridSearchCV with the following parameters to tune KMeans:
+{'n_clusters': [1,2,3,4,5,6,7,8,9] , 'algorithm':('auto', 'full', 'elkan')
+                , 'init':('k-means++', 'random'), 'n_init': [1,2,5,10,20]}.

+The best estimator was KMeans(algorithm='full', copy_x=True, init='random', max_iter=300,
+    n_clusters=9, n_init=2, n_jobs=1, precompute_distances='auto', random_state=None, tol=0.0001, verbose=0).

+I noticed GridSearchCV uses a different scoring and doesn't follow my high recall on poi/high precision on non-poi scoring.
+I lowered the n_clusters step by step to find an optimum and found that at

 ## Validation

 sklearn cross validation to split tst/train.
 Use k-fold cross validation.